-Blogger and Wellbeing Mentor Kirstie Anne is a long time fan of the Life Book.
-With a new business and a packed family schedule to manage, Kirstie swapped from Life Book to the Family Life Book.
-She tells us how she uses the Family Life book to organise a busy work and family schedule and how the columns can be used for more than just names...
+Blogger and wellbeing mentor Kirstie Anne is a long time fan of the Life Book.
+With a new business and a packed family schedule to manage, Kirstie swapped from the Life Book to the Family Life Book.
+She tells us how she uses the Family Life Book to organise a busy work and family schedule and how the columns can be used for more than just names.

-After years of using the Life Book it took a little time to adjust to, but now I'm just as in love with the Family Life Book as the Life Book.
+After years of using the Life Book, it took a little time to adjust but now I'm just as in love with the Family Life Book as the Life Book.
 It's my papery ally, helping to share the burden of the maternal mental load, holding all the information that my brain is too tired to remember!"

 Head over to Kirstie's blog for wellbeing advice and an insight into busy mum life!Kirstie's Blog